onlinefinder/onlinefinder/searx/infopage/en/about.md

 OnlineFinder was established in 1996 as one of the very first search portals on the internet.
 Nowadays, we compile a vast amount of the search engines under one page, free for you to use.
-OnlineFinder is currently a fork of SearXNG.
 You can turn on or off any search engine to scan in the preferences for your searches.

 100% Private searches!
 Tons of search engines all under one search page!
 Easy to use!